veronicaballerini/discontinuation/README.md

 Read the paper on arXiv: https://arxiv.org/abs/2310.06653v1

-This code reproduces the results for Scenario 1 and Scenario 2 in Section 5.4 of the paper.
+This repository contains codes to reproduce the results for both Scenario 1 and Scenario 2 in Section 5.4 of the paper.

 Scenario 1 depicts a situation in which the principal causal effects are positive in all the latent strata, reflecting the efficacy of the treatment.
 Scenario 2 represents a more challenging case of a positive overall effect, i.e., $ITT > 0$, but the treatment assignment has no effect for D patients; $ACE_{\text{D}} = 0$.